 These are some helpful hints for feeding your baby:

-Breast milk is best for your baby and is beneficial even if you only breastfeed for a short amount of time, or part-time.
+Breast milk is best for your baby.
+It is beneficial even if you breastfeed for only a short amount of time, or part-time.

 Cow’s milk-based infant formula with iron should be offered as the first choice of formula if you do not breastfeed.

-Start solid foods when your baby can hold up their head, sit-up with support, and no longer has tongue thrusting (4 to 6 months).
+Start solid foods when your baby can hold up their head, sit up with support, and no longer has tongue thrusting (around 6 months).

-When starting solids, start with rice cereal mixed with breast milk or formula on a spoon.
-Do not give solids in the bottle or with an infant feeder.
+When starting solids, start with your choice of single ingredient pureed baby food or infant cereal.
+It can be mixed with breast milk or formula and fed from a spoon.
+Don't give solids in the bottle or with an infant feeder.

-Once your baby is tolerating cereal, offer vegetables, then add fruits, and then meats.
+Once your baby is tolerating 1 food, continue to offer other foods, including infant cereal, vegetables, fruits, and meats.